The project involved:

-The High Street Challenge (S2): Day long enterprise event led by YES Trainers where young people worked in teams to come up with a business they could potentially set up and run in a local disused shop unit
+- The High Street Challenge (S2): A day long enterprise event led by YES Trainers and supported by business volunteers where young people worked in teams to come up with a business they could potentially set up and run in a local disused shop unit

 How it developed